bostick/tabit-file-format/journal.md

 so trying to figure out how to unpack

-reading through this book:
+Reading through this book:
 https://archive.org/details/malware-analysis-and-detection-engineering

 http://www.malware-analysis-and-detection-engineering.com/

-use this suite of tools:
+Use this suite of tools:
 https://github.com/mentebinaria/readpe